mgrand/smileyVars/smiley-vars/README.md

 ### Integration with `PreparedStatement`
 SmileyVars can also be used with `PreparedStatement` objects.
 This integration uses a class named `SmileyVarsPreparedStatement`.

+The methods of the `SmileyVarsPreparedStatement` class are similar to the `PreparedStatement` class.
 Here is an example of how to use `SmileyVarsPreparedStatement`:

 ```java
         try (SmileyVarsPreparedStatement svps